DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

     * items `string`
   * affectedResourceSubtype `string`: The sub type of any subcomponent within the ARM resource that this might be applicable.
 Value remains null if not applicable.
   * affectedResourceType `string`: The type of affected ARM resource.
-  * category `string` (values: Replication, TestFailover, Configuration): The category of the health error.
+  * category `string` (values: None, Replication, TestFailover, Configuration, FabricInfrastructure, VersionExpiry, AgentAutoUpdate): The category of the health error.
   * severity `string` (values: NONE, Warning, Error, Info): Severity of error.
   * summaryCode `string`: The code of the health error.
   * summaryMessage `string`: The summary message of the health error.